The 20 Best Familial Periodic Paralysis Doctors in North Korea

 Uijeongbu-si, KR

-June-bum Kim practices in Uijeongbu-si, Republic of Korea.
+June-bum Kim practices practicing medicine in Uijeongbu-si, Republic of Korea.
 Kim is rated as a Distinguished expert by MediFind in the treatment of Familial Periodic Paralysis.
-Their top areas of expertise are Familial Periodic Paralysis, Hypokalemic Periodic Paralysis, Hyperkalemic Periodic Paralysis, and Gaucher Disease.
+They are also highly rated in 2 other conditions, according to our data.
+Their clinical expertise encompasses Hypokalemic Periodic Paralysis, Familial Periodic Paralysis, Gaucher Disease, and CLN2 Disease.

 Distinguished in Familial Periodic Paralysis